f5devcentral/f5-automation-labs/docs/module5/lab6.rst

 #.
 Click the ‘Step 1 – Create a HTTP Monitor’ item in the collection

 #.
-Click the ‘Generate Code’ link in the Postman window:
+Click the ‘Code’ link in the Postman window:

    |image73|